-Logic Pro is also considered one of the best DAWs, especially among songwriters and budding producers that might not be as experienced in a studio setting.
+Logic Pro is also considered to be one of the best DAWs, especially among songwriters and budding producers that might not be as experienced in a studio setting.
 Of course, that doesn’t mean there’s anything less powerful or professional about Logic Pro.
-One of the great thing about Logic over Pro Tools is that it has an extremely clean interface and is much more MIDI-friendly, which is great for those using MIDI keyboards to write their songs.
+One of the great thing about Logic over Pro Tools is that it has an extremely clean interface and is much more MIDI-friendly, which is great for those using MIDI keyboards or other instruments to write their songs.
 Still, that’s not to say it’s totally MIDI-friendly — if you’re an electronic music producer, Logic Pro may be a little frustrating.

 Logic Pro Pros:

 - Comes with a ton of MIDI instruments

 - Might be a bit frustrating for electronic producers